The hardest part of starting an online radio is not the actual setup!

 Do I have to pay for syndicated content?

 Some syndicated content is free.
-The producers may want their programming to reach as many people as possible.
+The producers may want their programming and message to reach as many people as possible.

 It takes time and money to produce high quality shows so many producers can’t just offer shows for free.